March Madness 2024: How to watch every game of the NCAA tournament

 March Madness channel:

+The First Four games of the men's tournament will air on TruTV (and stream live on Max).

-Games for the NCAA tournament will air live across a combination of CBS, TBS, TNT and truTV.
+Games for the men's NCAA March Madness tournament will air live across a combination of CBS, TBS, TNT and truTV.
 In the past, that combo has been hard to come by with just one, two or even three streaming services.
-But this year watching March Madness should be whole lot less... maddening.
-Many people have access to CBS already free over-the-air.
+But this year watching March Madness should be whole lot less ... maddening.
+Many people have access to CBS already free over the air.
 But if you don't currently get live local channels like CBS on your TV, we recommend looking into an old school TV antenna, or signing up for Paramount+ with SHOWTIME, which includes access to live CBS coverage.

 For the other channels, HBO's Max is currently still offering its sports add-on (B/R Sports) free for subscribers of any Max tier.
 So for $9.99/month, you can catch live March Madness games airing on TNT, TBS and TruTV.